allegro/allegro.tech/_posts/2016-02-22-professional-approach-pays-off.md

 Adjusting the number of recipients is not enough.
 If you want a product to be working, you need infrastructure that is adjusted to the traffic expected.
 The first technical failures made us realize that the problem was serious.
 A manual mechanism for adjusting the amount of hardware based on OpenStack, Puppet and NewRelic readings was another challenge for the team.
-Nonetheless, it allowed us to change the product’s infrastructure quickly and we were a step closer to the process automation.
+Nonetheless, it allowed us to change the product’s infrastructure quickly and we were a step closer to process automation.
 The important lesson here was that when you develop software, you can’t forget about hardware.

 Overwhelmed by technical issues, we couldn’t forget that the product was constantly running and 1% of users was in fact using it.
 But what does using really mean in this particular context?
 How do users perceive the product?
 What do they click?
-How much time they need to perform a certain action?
+How much time do they need to perform a certain action?
 It was time to carry out some quantitative product analyses to understand how users use our product.
 Eventually, we managed to notice some significant things with the help of NewRelic, Hadoop, Kibana and some [internal tools](http://allegro.tech/2015/09/scaling-graphite.html).
 To examine the issue thoroughly, we carried out qualitative research